KennaSecurity/All_Samples/postman/README.md

 collection file is present for compatibility purposes.
 Both OpenAPI specification files and Postman collection files can be used in the Postman app or in the browser environment.

+If is highly recommended to use the OpenAPI specification files.
+As of July 2022, the Inference APIs were moved to their own separate specification.

-## Import OpenAPI specification or Collection
+## Import OpenAPI Specification or Collection

 You can import via Postman's GitHub interface or you can clone the `All_Samples` repository and import `postman/Kenna_API_postman_collection.json`.
 To import via GitHub, do: